 - “Choosers are human, so designers should make life as easy as possible” (p.
 13)

 3 There is also a major role for inhibitory processes which will be addressed at the 7 July 2012 Developing Group,

 5 See Judith DeLozier, Mastery, New Coding and Systemic NLP.
-Our PPRC model shows that it puts the focus on the perceiver rather than the perceived.
+Our PPRC model shows that 'setting an intention' puts the more focus on the Perceiver than the Perceived.
 See our Paying attention to what they're paying attention to: The PPRC Model.

 6 See our article: Learning to Act from You know to be True.

 7 Oliver Burkeman, ‘This column will change your life: small victories’, 9 September 2011

 8 See our article: Modelling Robert Dilts Modelling.

 9 Our first ever article back in 1993 Your Thinking Virtually Creates Your Reality looked at what we called SRP, ‘the systemic reflective’ principle’.
 We explored how our out-of-awareness patterns of mind manifest themselves in our physical circumstances – how the map becomes the territory – and how this enables us to discover our blind-spots by looking at the circumstances we ‘create’.